gitskarios/Gitskarios/CONTRIBUTING.md

 ### Reactions
 Software projects are mostly driven by community feedpack and ideas, so if you read another issue that wants to add a feature, react to it by writing something like "I like / don't like it" or by using the emoticons to show the creators what you want.
 This is the most valuable feedpack a developer can have.
 ## Pull Requests
-In order to use a create a Pull Request, you have to create a fork first.
-To optain infos about how to get your fork working check out [this](https://github.com/gitskarios/Gitskarios/blob/develop/FORK.md).
+In order to create a Pull Request, you have to create a fork first.
+To obtain infos about how to get your fork working check out [this](https://github.com/gitskarios/Gitskarios/blob/develop/FORK.md).
 If you still have problems getting your branch working, create an issue explaining what your problem is.
 When you're about creating a pull request, you have to name it after it contains, for example: You created feature X, then name it after this feature.
 You created a fix for a issue, name it 'Fix #tag-of-the-issue' so everyone knows what you were doing.
-**ALSO KEEP IN MIND THAT PULL REQUEST WITH A BASE BRANCH OF MASTER OR DEVELOP WILL NOT BE ACCEPTED.
-CREATE ONE BRANCH FOR ONE FIX OR FEATURE.**
+**KEEP IN MIND THAT PULL REQUEST WITH A BASE BRANCH OF 'MASTER' OR 'DEVELOP' WILL NOT BE ACCEPTED.
+CREATE ONE BRANCH FOR ONE FIX OR FEATURE.
+ALSO KEEP IN MIND THAT THE BRANCH NAME HAS TO REPRESENTATE THE CHANGES IT CONTAINS.**